acosonic/webvideo/README.md

 # WebVideo

+This is a bash script, and HTML5 or javascript canvas based cross-browser mobile friendly video player.

-Bash script to utilze ffmpeg, convert and optimize video for usage on websites
+Bash script utilzes ffmpeg, convert and optimizes video for usage on websites

 After some experimenting I have figured out that following code, including javascript canvas player works